OpenGenus/cosmos/README.md

 When you contribute, your name with a link (if available) is added to our [contributors list](https://github.com/OpenGenus/cosmos/wiki/contributors).

-You can contribute by writing `code`, documentation is form of `installation guides` and `style guides`, making Cosmos search friendly and many others.
+You can contribute by writing `code`, documentation in the form of `installation guides` and `style guides`, making Cosmos search friendly and many others.
 There are endless possibilities.

 Additionally, you might want to take a look at this [contributing guidelines](https://github.com/OpenGenus/cosmos/wiki/contribute) before you make Cosmos better.